Customer Service Excellence accreditation: putting students first

 Our CSE accreditation

-The University Library first achieved CSE accreditation in December 2021 and have successfully retained his through subsequent annual reviews.
+The University Library first achieved CSE accreditation in December 2021 and have successfully retained this through subsequent annual reviews.

 Our January 2025 review achieved an amazing 13 Compliance+ awards for exceeding the standard excellence requirements, demonstrating innovation and going above and beyond in customer support and services.
-Areas of successful Compliance+ include 1.1.3 "We make particular efforts to identify hard to reach and disadvantaged groups and individuals and have developed our services in response to their specific needs", and 3.3.2 "We evaluate how customers interact with the organisation through access channels, and we use this information to identify possible service improvements and offer better choices".
+Areas of successful Compliance+ were:

 It was very clear from the start of the assessment that the senior management team were determined about their commitment in putting the customer at the heart of their service delivery.
 Staff go above and beyond what is expected of them to ensure a quality service is given to customers.
 It is clear that extra emphasis has been placed on customer service to ensure a quality service continues.